IAB-IITJ/DecordFace/README.md

-# FACET
-A Benchmark for Common Corruptions in Face Recognition
+# FACET: A Benchmark for Common Corruptions in Face Recognition
+This repository contains all the codes for creation and evaluation metric computation on the FACET dataset.

+## Corruption